In this Guide

 The extra-big objective lens allows for a pretty wide field of vision, even out past 1,000 yards.
 52mm adds a solid 1/4 onto most standard lens diameters, and it really makes a difference at long range.
 You’ll be able to see not only your target, but the area around it.
 Being able to observe the background helps you judge windage and parallax more easily.

 The technical MOA reticle allows you to make easy adjustments with the knobs.
 In addition to fine MOA markings, there are wider crosshairs at the edges to help make the reticle more visible in low-light conditions.
+It’s on the second focal plane, so it maintains a consistent size no matter what zoom settings you use.

 The adjustment knobs work on a 1/4MOA turn system, and coordinate with the reticle for easy calculations.